eballengee17/Binary-Sheep/README.md

-# Algorithms-Project-CSCI3383
+# Binary SheepTM: A Gamification Concept

-Binary SheepTM: A Gamification Concept
+2019 Final Project for Algorithms CSCI3383
 By Erin Ballengee, Andrew Lim, and Kamil Piskorz
 __________________________________________________________________________________________________________________________________________